Code-Institute-Submissions/davidcalikes-mypse.ie/docs/AGILE.md

 Development time -- 11 days.

 The final sprint of the Agile process was far less organised and ran far beyond the week-long time-frame I had originally set.
 I allowed myself some flexibilty during this Sprint as this was my first attempt at using the methodology and I had made excellent progress during the initial three cycles.
 I feel the problem with sprint three was that some of the user story's were not fully defined and left too much to the subjectivity of the developer.
-For example the two 'must have' user stories 21 and 43 were not specific enough with repect to user tasks.
+For example the two 'must have' user stories 21 and 43 were not specific enough with respect to unit tasks.
 This is something I will be conscious of moving forward when utilising the Agile approach in future projects.

 ## Agile Summary